What is dangerous driving, and how does it impact your car insurance rate?

 Depending on the individual case, the court can decide on a combination of punishments for the offence.
 The duration of the jail term also varies according to the circumstances of the case.

-One of the penalties associated with a dangerous driving conviction is a substantial and drastic increase in the auto insurance premium that the driver would have to pay.
-While it would vary in different circumstances, the increased insurance premium can remain on your record for up to five years.
+While the increase would vary in different circumstances, the higher insurance premium can remain on your record for up to five years — which will follow you from insurer to insurer.
 In some cases, the judge could also impose a driving restriction for a certain period.

 The best thing a driver in this situation can do until their rate returns to normal is compare car insurance rates each year to ensure they’re still getting the lowest rate for their circumstances.